Serunding kelapa is a delicious, lightly spiced side dish that is popular in Singapore, Malaysia, Indonesia and Brunei.

 Soak the Tamarind

-• Put the kettle on and place the tamarind pulp in a bowl.
+- Put the kettle on and place the tamarind pulp in a bowl.2 heaped Tbsp tamarind pulp

-• Pour about 60ml (¼ cup) boiling water over the pulp and cover with a saucer.
-Leave to soak while you get the other ingredients going.
+- Pour about the boiling water over the pulp and cover with a saucer.
+Leave to soak while you get the other ingredients going.60 ml water

-• Place the coriander seeds, fennel seeds and cumin seeds into a small frying pan and toast them over medium-low heat for 2 minutes.
+- Place the coriander seeds, fennel seeds and cumin seeds into a small frying pan and toast them over medium-low heat for 2 minutes.
 You'll get a nutty, toasty fragrance from this.
-Tip out onto a plate and leave to cool, while you go on with the other prep work.
+Tip out onto a plate and leave to cool, while you go on with the other prep work.3 Tbsp coriander seeds, 1 Tbsp fennel seeds, 1 Tbsp cumin seeds

 More Prep Work